ganesh-stem/Machine_Learning/README.md

 **7. Normality of Errors (Mistakes follow a pattern)** When you make mistakes, most should be small, and big mistakes should be rare - like a hill shape if you count them up.

+**The Good Example (Exogeneity):**
+You're guessing how much ice cream kids eat based on how hot it is outside.
+The temperature doesn't care about your guesses - if it's 90 degrees, it stays 90 degrees whether you guess right or wrong about the ice cream.
+The weather just does its own thing!

+**The Bad Example (No Exogeneity):**
+Now imagine you're trying to guess how much kids study based on their test scores.
+But here's the tricky part - if kids know you're watching and making guesses, they might study MORE or LESS because of your attention!
+So your "clue" (test scores) is actually being changed by the fact that you're studying them.

+**Another Bad Example:**
+Let's say you're guessing how fast cars go based on how many police cars are around.
+But if police see cars going too fast (because your guess was wrong and missed some speeders), they might send MORE police cars to that area.
+Now your clue (number of police cars) is changing because of the problem you're trying to study!

+**The Simple Rule:**
+Your clues should be like the weather - they just exist on their own and don't get mixed up with the thing you're trying to guess.
+It's like the clues are completely separate from your guessing game.

+**Linearity is about SHAPE:**
+This is asking: "When I draw dots on a chart, do they make a straight line?"
+- If age goes up by 1 year, height goes up by 2 inches (straight line = good!)
+- If age goes up by 1 year, but height sometimes goes up 1 inch, sometimes 5 inches, sometimes goes down (zigzag line = bad!)

+**Exogeneity is about WHO AFFECTS WHO:**
+This is asking: "Does X cause Y, or does Y also cause X back?"
+- Age affects height ✓ (getting older makes you taller)
+- But height doesn't affect age ✗ (being tall doesn't make you older)
+- So age is "exogenous" - it's like a one-way street

+**Here's where they're different:**

+**Example 1 - Both are good:**
+Temperature (X) → Ice cream sales (Y)
+- Linear: Hot days = more sales, cold days = less sales (straight line)
+- Exogenous: Weather just happens, ice cream sales don't change the weather

+**Example 2 - Linear but NOT exogenous:**
+Study hours (X) → Test scores (Y)
+- Linear: More study = better scores (straight line)
+- NOT Exogenous: BUT if you get bad scores, you might study more next time!
+So Y is affecting X back.

+So linearity is about the pattern/shape, and exogeneity is about the direction of cause-and-effect!